Precision ground anchoring for shoreline stabilization, retaining structures, and marine projects across Whidbey Island and Northwest Washington.

 Predictable, engineer-verifiable capacity; suits complex engineered designs.

-Manta Ray and helical anchor systems are engineered solutions specified on projects where conventional concrete deadman anchors or driven piles are impractical due to access, soil conditions, or environmental constraints.
-Sound Slope and Shoreline installs both systems across the following construction contexts on Whidbey Island and surrounding Puget Sound waterways.
+Manta Ray and Helical Anchor systems provide engineered solutions where conventional concrete deadman anchors or driven piles are impractical due to access limitations, soil conditions, or environmental constraints.
+Sound Slope & Shoreline installs both systems for a wide range of shoreline and marine applications throughout Northwest Washington.

 Retaining Wall Tiebacks